AljazBozic/DeepDeform/README.md

 # DeepDeform (CVPR'2020)

-DeepDeform is an RGB-D video dataset containing over 390k frames in 400 videos, with [INSERT FINAL] optical and scene flow images and [INSERT FINAL] foreground object masks.
-Furthermore, we also provide [INSERT FINAL] sparse match annotations and [INSERT FINAL] occlusion point annotations.
+DeepDeform is an RGB-D video dataset containing over 390,000 RGB-D frames in 400 videos, with [INSERT FINAL] optical and scene flow images and [INSERT FINAL] foreground object masks.
+We also provide [INSERT FINAL] sparse match annotations and [INSERT FINAL] occlusion point annotations.

 ## Download Data